twinfoundation/messaging/packages/messaging-connector-aws/docs/reference/classes/AwsMessagingEmailConnector.md

 > **new AwsMessagingEmailConnector**(`options`): [`AwsMessagingEmailConnector`](AwsMessagingEmailConnector.md)

-Create a new instance of IAwsConnectorConfig.
+Create a new instance of AwsMessagingEmailConnector.

 #### Parameters